Why Are Women Reluctant in Negotiating Salary?

-As the global dialogue around pay equality and the gender wage gap is gaining prominence, one can’t overlook the approach women and men have towards salary negotiation.
+The global dialogue around pay equality and the gender wage gap is gaining prominence.
+One can’t overlook the approach women and men have towards salary negotiation.
 Any company would want to keep as much as they can in their pockets.
-There is no doubt that for women to be paid equal irrespective of gender is a challenging climb.
-However, to bridge the wage gap, women also need to take a step further and be more forthright in negotiating their salary.
+There is no doubt that equal wage for women irrespective of gender is a challenging climb.
+However, to bridge the wage gap, women also need to take a step further and be more forthright in negotiating their salaries.

 What Stops Women From Negotiating Salary?

-For starters, we could look at unawareness regarding the policies and, secondly, household responsibilities.
-However, in a broader spectrum, the reasons may be psychological and anthropological.
+For starters, we could look at unawareness regarding the policies.
+Secondly, we should have a look at household responsibilities.
+However, the reasons may be psychological and anthropological in a broader spectrum.
 Let’s take a look.

-Satisfaction and expectation: Women generally make peace with lesser salary, sometimes also hoping that the company would see their hard work and reward them eventually.
+Satisfaction and expectation: Women generally make peace with lesser salaries.
+Sometimes also hoping that the company would see their hard work and reward them eventually.

-Tabboo around discussing salary: Women have a more emotional approach towards their work and the pay they receive.
+Tabboo around discussing salary: Women have a more emotional approach towards their work.
+They approach similarly for the pay they receive.
 Many women ask for a hike or negotiate an offering salary veers towards being selfish and materialistic—something they don’t want to be perceived as.

-Unawareness: Many women walk into a job without researching or doing any background study on the company and the job profile.
-More often than not, they are in the dark about how much the other person doing the same work is making.
+Unawareness: Many women walk into a job without researching or background study regarding the company and the job profile.
+More often than not, they are in the dark.
+They are unaware of how much the other person doing the same work is making.

-Education: Education also plays a key role in women being or not being able to negotiate a job offer.
+Education: Education also plays a crucial role in women being unable to negotiate a job offer.
 As per a survey, 48% of women with higher degrees negotiated their salaries.
 At the same time, women with just a graduate or a school degree didn’t feel the need for negotiation.

 Why Should Women Be More Assertive While Negotiating a Job Offer?